-There are nearly 2,000 customer reviews on this gate, giving it an overall rating of 4.3 stars.
+There are over 4,000 customer reviews on this gate, giving it an overall rating of 4.6 stars.
 That’s more than enough to convince us and we think one look at the reviews will have you more than tempted, as well.

 Richell Wood Freestanding Pet Gate Key Features:

 - Side panels add stability